 - In a large pot or dutch oven, brown pork with onions in 1 tablespoon olive oil (it doesn't have to be cooked through).
 Remove from pot and set aside.

-- Add broth, tomatoes, and spices to pot with pork mixture.
-Bring to a boil, reduce heat and simmer covered for 1 hour (or until pork is fairly tender).
+- Add broth, tomatoes, and spices making sure to scrape up any brown bits from the bottom of the pot.
+Add the pork back into the pot and bring to a boil, reduce heat and simmer covered for 1 hour (or until pork is fairly tender).

 - Add potatoes, sweet potatoes, carrots, and mushrooms.
 Bring to a boil, reduce heat and simmer covered for 30 minutes or until vegetables are tender.